Email Invoicing

 Message to the email receiver

 Sender can define a message and contact details that are shown in the email body.
-These details can be added either through API or via our UI.
-When using API use either configure_company method with giving the information in the parameters message_from_sender, contact_person, contact_email and contact_phone, or PATCH /v1/company/settings.
+These details can be added either via UI or through API using PATCH /v1/company/settings method.

 Language of the email